dazza-codes/marc2linkeddata/README.md

 Configure

     # set env values and/or create or modify a .env file
-    # see the .env_example file for details
+    # see the .env_example file for details.
     marc2LD_config
     # Performance will slow with more retrieval of linked
     # data resources, such as OCLC works for authorities.